Seasonal Guide

 Turn off bathroom exhaust fans.
 Like range hoods, these exhaust air and pull smoke in through leaks elsewhere in the home.
 Keep use brief and the door closed.

-When to Evacuate vs Shelter
+When to Leave vs Shelter

-Post-Event Cleanup — Getting Your Home Back to Normal
+Post-Event Cleanup, Getting Your Home Back to Normal

 5. Wipe hard surfaces with a damp cloth.
 Dry dusting kicks particles into the air.
 Damp-wipe countertops, shelves, windowsills, and window frames where particles collect.